Monzur-I-Mowla

-Career
+Life and career

 Monzur-I-Mowla was born in 1940.

 He was elected as the director general of Bangla Academy, the leading institution of publications in Bangladesh.
 The month-long Ekushey Boi Mela book festival throughout the entire February month was introduced by him during his tenure at the Bangla Academy as its director general in the early 1980s.

 As the DG of Bangla Academy, he introduced some revolutionary movements in Bengali culture.
 He organised the first National folklore workshops.
 He also introduced several fellowships, like Aroj Ali Matubbar and Khoda Box Sai.
 He was the first who published their books.
 Mawla also renovated the historic Burdwan House building.

 He has ventured into publishing books like 'History of Bengali Literature', 'Davidson's Medical Science' or Anisuzzaman's 'Old Bengali Prose'.

 His outstanding work in Bangla Academy is 101 books of 'Bhashashahid Granthomala'.
 Many books have been published in this series which were new as subjects.
 Many have written in this series, who later gained special acquaintance on the subject.

 Administrator-Researcher-Editor-Translator-Poet Manzoor Maula has written two plays - 'Ami Nai' and 'Jallianwala Bagh'.
 As the editor of one of his most famous books on Rabindranath Tagore, he published 151 books on Tagore in his centenary year.
 Monzur-I-Mowla has written a book called 'Nastaneer' based on Sudhindranath Dutt's book 'Dashami'.
 He translated Henrik Ibsen's plays Brand, Elliott's Sweeney and The Rock, Murder in the Church.

 He was also a politician.
 As a secretary, Mawla served in various government ministries.
 As parliament secretary, Mawla rebuked Nurul Huda, joint secretary at the Bangladesh Parliament Secretariat, refused to work with Mahbub Talukdar who had been recently appointed to the Secretariat to the office of the leader of the house Sheikh Hasina.
 Mawla called Huda's action "insubordination".
 He then served as the Parliament secretary from 11 September 1997 to 30 September 2000.